 - ½ cup of olive oil mixed with 1 tablespoon smoked paprika and 1 teaspoon hot paprika

-Put all the ingredients, except for the spices and chickpeas, in a wide pot or heavy skillet.
+- Put all the ingredients, except for the oil infused with paprika and chickpeas, in large skillet with high sides.
 Cover with filtered water (about 4 cups) and bring to a boil.
-Cook on high heat for ten minutes.
-Add the spices and reduce to a simmer.
+Lower to medium-high heat and cook for 15 minutes.
+Reduce to a simmer.
 No need to cover the pot.

-Simmer for 35 – 40 minutes or until most of the liquid is evaporated but the there still some left.
-Add the chickpeas and cook for 5 minutes more.
+- Simmer for 30 minutes or until most of the liquid has evaporated.
+Drizzle the paprika oil over and add the chickpeas and cook for 10 minutes.
 Taste and add salt if necessary.
 Serve in deep plates.